Uncover hidden leaks by taking a closer look at where exactly your dollars are going. Here are some painless ways to spend less so you can save more.

-“Almost all consumers fall victim at least once,” says Katie Shemak, deposit operations manager at Dupaco Community Credit Union.
-“It could be something as simple as balancing a checkbook incorrectly or having an emergency and needing extra cash offered with Dupaco’s Overdraft Privilege Protection.”
+“Almost all consumers fall victim at least once,” said Katie Shemak, deposit operations manager at Dupaco Community Credit Union.
+“It could be something as simple as miscalculating what’s in your account or having an emergency and needing extra cash offered with Dupaco’s Overdraft Privilege.”

 But if you’re getting hit with more than the occasional financial fee, it might be time to reevaluate your money habits so you can keep more of your hard-earned money working for you.